daed5/serpmaster/Google Autocomplete API/README.md

 # Google Autocomplete API | SERPMaster
-SERPMaster's Google Autocomplete API allows to scrape Google autocomplete suggestions and delivers real-time search engine data.
+SERPMaster's Google Autocomplete API allows you to scrape Google autocomplete suggestions and delivers real-time search engine data.

 ## Table of Contents
 How does our Google Autocomplete API work?